-The Government has proposed an array of changes to Section 8 in order to make it easier for landlords - or letting agents acting on their behalf - to regain control of their properties when Section 21 is abolished.
+The Government confirmed their intention to make changes to Section 8 in the Renters' Reform Bill, in order to make it easier for landlords and letting agents acting on their behalf to regain control of their properties when Section 21 is abolished.
 This includes improving or widening the current grounds for repossession.
 We’ve put together a quick guide to some of the key proposals, which are currently under consultation.

 Moving into the property